Science-Camp-TUI/tutorials/docs/machine-learning/bird-classification.md

 ### Part 1: Create a Model class

-We will now implement a Python class that is managing the bid classification model[^1]
+We will now implement a Python class that is managing the bird classification model[^1]

 A class is an abstract data type that defines a blueprint for objects.
 It contains attributes and methods that are shared by all objects of this class.